doctorfree/Asciiville/README.md

-In the late 1970s and early 1980s computer bulletin board systems, email users, game designers, Usenet news groups, and others began using ASCII art to represent images.
+In the late 1970s and early 1980s computer bulletin board systems, email users, game designers, Usenet news groups, and others began using ASCII Art to represent images.
 ASCII artists invented Emoticons, short small combinations of characters which represented the user's emotional state - happy, sad, angry, and more.
-Email messages and Usenet newsgroups were littered with :) and {:> and the Golden Age of ASCII art flourished throughout the 1990s.
+Email messages and Usenet newsgroups were littered with :) and {:> and the Golden Age of ASCII Art flourished throughout the 1990s.

 This technique of representing images as text found its way into the source code of computer programs as a way to represent company or product logos.
-In some cases, the entire source code of a program is a piece of ASCII art.
+In some cases, the entire source code of a program is a piece of ASCII Art.
 For instance, an entry to one of the earlier "International Obfuscated C Code Contest" is a program that adds numbers, but visually looks like a binary adder drawn in logic ports.

 #### ANSI Art

-ANSI art is similar to ASCII art, but constructed from a larger set of 256 letters, numbers, and symbols — often referred to as extended ASCII.
-ANSI art also contains special ANSI escape sequences that can be used to color text.
+ANSI Art is similar to ASCII Art, but constructed from a larger set of 256 letters, numbers, and symbols — often referred to as extended ASCII.
+ANSI Art also contains special ANSI escape sequences that can be used to color text.

 ### The Decline of ASCII and ANSI Art

-The rise of the Internet and graphical desktop environments saw the decline of BBSes and character based user environments which made ASCII and ANSI art harder to create and to view due to the lack of software compatible with the new dominant operating system, Microsoft Windows.
+The rise of the Internet and graphical desktop environments saw the decline of BBSes and character based user environments which made ASCII and ANSI Art harder to create and to view due to the lack of software compatible with the new dominant operating system, Microsoft Windows.

-By the end of 2002 all traditional ANSI art groups like ACiD, ICE, CIA, Fire, Dark and many others were no longer making periodic releases of artworks, called "artpacks" and the community of artists almost vanished.
+By the end of 2002 all traditional ANSI Art groups like ACiD, ICE, CIA, Fire, Dark and many others were no longer making periodic releases of artworks, called "artpacks" and the community of artists almost vanished.

 ### The Resurrection of ASCII and ANSI Art

-ASCII and ANSI art resurrected in 2022 with the publication of ["Asciiville"](https://github.com/doctorfree/Asciiville#readme), a compendium of art, animation, utilities, and integrated components all utilizing character based graphics.
+ASCII and ANSI Art resurrected in 2022 with the publication of ["Asciiville"](https://github.com/doctorfree/Asciiville#readme), a compendium of art, animation, utilities, and integrated components all utilizing character based graphics.
 Haha!
 Just kidding :smiley:.
 Asciiville